 A Day in the Life of an HVAC Technician

-Your work schedule could vary depending on where you work.
-If you do repairs, you could work early, late or be on call.
-If you work in construction/home building or management, you could have more of a set schedule during usual business hours.
+Your work schedule might vary depending on where you work.
+If you work in repairs, you might work early, late or be on call.
+If you work in construction/home building or management, you could have more of a fixed schedule during usual business hours.

-As a technician, you’ll visit different locations for repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls you can go on might vary.
+As a technician, you’ll go to different locations for repair, maintenance or installation jobs.
+Some tasks might need more time than others, so the number of calls you can take care of could vary.

-As we mentioned previously, you should be used to working outdoors in extreme weather, as well as in dirty or cramped areas.
-If you work in a customer-facing role, strong customer service skills are always positive.
+As we mentioned previously, you should be comfortable working outdoors in extreme weather, in addition to dirty or cramped spots.
+If you work in a customer-facing role, good customer service skills are always an advantage.

 Average Salary for HVAC Technicians and Other HVAC Careers

 Since HVAC is a rapidly expanding industry, your salary will mirror it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Top earners receive between $56,600 and $68,000.
-However, salaries could differ based on your locationand its cost of living.
+However, salaries may fluctuate based on your locationand its cost of living.

-Aside from owning your own business, there are a wide range of additional career opportunities.
-These involve:
+In addition to having your own business, there are a few other career opportunities.
+These include:

 HVAC manager, $72,515 average salary